Meet the Faculty and Guest Speakers

 Sue Cunningham leads one of the largest global membership associations of educational institutions.
 CASE provides professional development and advancement knowledge for 3,700 institutions and 90,000 practitioners working in alumni relations, communications, fundraising, marketing and other related professions.
 Previous roles: vice-principal, advancement, the University of Melbourne; director of development, the University of Oxford; director of development, Christ Church, Oxford; and director, external relations, St. Andrews University.

 She's a member of the International Women's Forum, an honorary fellow of the Melbourne Graduate School of Education and a fellow of the Royal Society of Arts, and a member of the fundraising committee for the Aurora Foundation, Australia.
 She holds a master's degree from Oxford University and a bachelor's degree from Middlesex University.
 While a CASE Volunteer, she received the CASE Crystal Apple Award and a CASE Distinguished Service Award.

 Somers is co-author of the definitive Canadian fundraising text, Planned Giving for Canadians and the recipient of numerous international awards for excellence in teaching and leadership.
-She is an Aquarius with 16 cats.

 Nick Blinco joined the University of Melbourne as Vice-President (Advancement) in September 2015.